 KKG Flower Grams

 Every February around Valentines Day, we rally the support of the Greek Community to sell and deliver carnations with personalized messages to anyone on campus.
 This is a fun event that both strengthens bonds between chapters and friends and raises money for a great cause.
 Each year we pick a deserving charity or cause and donate all proceeds raised in our Flower Gram event.
 In the past we have donated to offset medical costs for our cook's daughter, Alternatives to Violence on the Palouse, and most recently, to host a local Girl's Academy in the spring of 2017.

-Each year in the fall, our chapter hosts a week long philanthropy called Kappa Klassic.
-Events throughout the week include a banner competition, skits, and a Kappa Kickball tournament.
+Each year in the fall, our chapter hosts a week-long philanthropy called Kappa Klassic.
 This is the largest philanthropy event that we host each year, so we all work hard and pitch in to make it the best that we can.
 Events throughout the week are to be determined this year as we have nationally changed our philanthropy focus to Mental Health and Well-being.
 All proceeds that we make from this event are donated to one of six mental health awareness organizations that Kappa Kappa Gamma has paired up with.

 We are proud to give back to the community.
 Each year, we encourage new members to participate in the University of Idaho’s "Saturday of Serving your New Community", an event put on in August exclusively for new students at the University.
 This is a great time to bond with each other, make new friends, and get familiar with the Vandal spirit of service and community!